 “The Associated Press Stylebook” online also uses the phrase in several entries.

 The one on “messiah” obliges capitalization in religious uses “such as references to the promised deliverer of the Jews or to Jesus in Christianity.”
 The Purim entry notes the holiday commemorates “Esther’s deliverance of the Jews in Persia from a massacre plotted by Haman.”
-And the Sukkot holiday commemorates “the desert wandering of the Jews during the Exodus,” per the stylebook.
+And the Sukkot holiday commemorates “the desert wandering of the Jews during the Exodus,” according to the stylebook.